-This course is run by the West London Teaching School Alliance (WLTSA) in partnership with (and accredited by) the UCL (Institute of Education).
+This course is run by the West London Teacher Training Alliance (WLTTA) in partnership with UCL.
 We make prompt shortlisting decisions and will liaise with you quickly if we need additional information.

 Our aim is to produce exceptional teachers who could remain in alliance schools to continue their careers, taking advantage of further professional development, including the accredited Early Career induction programme.

-You would enrol at the university and attend the same university sessions with those who had applied directly through the university; have full access to university facilities and mentors; and the university still awards your PGCE.
-WLTSA selects a second contrasting school for your ‘away’ placement.
+You would enrol at the university and would attend the same university sessions with those who had applied through the university; have full access to university facilities and mentors; and the university still awards your PGCE.
+WLTTA selects a second contrasting school for your ‘away’ placement.

 The Business Education PGCE prepares you to teach across the 14–19 age range, helping you develop the professional skills and attitudes to teach business in schools and colleges, as part of both academic (A level and GCSE) and BTEC courses.
 You would attend a range of lectures and workshops with other secondary teacher trainees, including those relating to teaching and assessing, classroom management, child protection.

 At school, through an initial programme of observations, you will become familiar with the workings of the school and department (pupil groups, pastoral systems, staffing, curriculum, resources, facilities, methods of teaching, lesson planning, and assessment).

 You will be treated like a member of staff and with your school mentors, you will feel supported as you become ready to teach.
 Our mentors are excellent experienced teachers who undertake rigorous training to develop their mentoring skills.

 Your university tutor will visit you in both schools on a regular basis and liaise with your school mentor regarding your training and development.
 Your university tutor will carry out your final assessment in school against the national Teachers’ Standards.